FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <script>setupAnalyticalComparison("canvasCompare", "vertexAnalytical", "fragmentAnalyticalCompare", "vertexBlit", "fragmentBlit", "vertexRedBox", "fragmentRedBox", "resCompare");</script>

+###

+We'll talk about professional implementations futher below in a moment, but using fwidth is what like Unity's [Shapes](https://acegikmo.com/shapes/docs/#anti-aliasing) by [Freya Holmér](https://twitter.com/FreyaHolmer/) calls "[Fast Local Anti-Aliasing](https://acegikmo.com/shapes/docs#anti-aliasing)" with the following text:

+> Fast LAA has a slight bias in the diagonal directions, making circular shapes appear ever so slightly rhombous and have a slightly sharper curvature in the orthogonal directions, especially when small.
+Sometimes the edges in the diagonals are slightly fuzzy as well.

 ## 3D
 Everything we talked about extends to the 3D case as well.
+We won't dig into 3D shapes themselves, but

 <div class="toggleRes">
 	<div>